C S 356

 Learning Outcome

 Understand and apply design patterns and theories of information to the design of an online systerm.
+Mastering these high-level frameworks is intellectually enlarging and provides a foundation for lifelong learning, allowing students to adapt their craft as interface paradigms evolve.

 Title